AK-74: AKS-74U

 The AKS-74U is approximately 3 oz lighter than the NATO equivalent XM177, and 10.2 in shorter with the stock folded.

 AKS-74UB

 The AKS-74UB ("B"—Russian: бесшумный; Besshumniy or "silent") is a sound-suppressed variant of the AKS-74U adapted for use with the PBS-4 suppressor (used in combination with subsonic 5.45×39mm Russian ammunition).

+Foreign production

+Azerbaijian

+The AK-74M is manufactured under license by the Ministry of Defence Industry of Azerbaijan.

+Bulgaria

+Locally produced AK-74, AKS-74 and AKS-74U were used by the Bulgarian Armed Forces.
+They were phased out in the military in favor of the older AK-47 and AKM rifles, presumably because of the wider availability of 7.62x39mm in Bulgaria.

+Some were inherited by the Ministry of Interior but were "banned from police use" in the 90s.

+Romania

+The AK-74 is manufactured locally in Romania as the PA md.
+86.

+North Korea

+The AK-74 is manufactured locally in North Korea as the Type-88.
+Sources suggest that it was made with technical assistance from China.

+East Germany

+In East Germany, the AK-74, AKS-74 and AKS-74U were manufactured locally as the MPi-AK-74N, MPi-AKS-74N, and MPi-AKS-74NK.

 Post AK-74M developments and successors

 AK-100 series

 The modernised variant of the AK-74 — the AK-74M — was used as the technical basis for the new Russian AK-100 family of Kalashnikov firearms:

 Even with the differences in the above table all of these firearms are made to similar specifications.

 These original AK-100 series firearms were introduced in 1994 and are categorized by all having black polymer handguards, folding polymer stocks, and use of AK-74M internal systems.
 Parts are highly interchangeable.
 The AK-101, AK-102, AK-103 and AK-104 are destined primarily for export, while the AK-105 was developed for replacing the shorter barreled AKS-74U.
 The AK-105 is used by the Russian Army and Ministry of Internal Affairs.

 Additionally, the 5.45×39mm AK-107, 5.56×45mm NATO AK-108 and 7.62×39mm AK-109 assault rifles were developed.
 These have a technically differing balanced recoil system to reduce felt recoil and muzzle rise.
 This balanced recoil system designed by Yuriy K. Alexandrov for Kalashnikov-pattern rifles is a significant change to the Kalashnikov operating system of the 1940s.
 The operating system of these new rifles was derived from the AL-7 experimental rifle of the early 1970s.
 Since their development, these rifles met little commercial success.